vespa-engine/documentation/en/reference/vespa-cli/vespa_auth_cert.md

 ### Options inherited from parent commands

 ```
-  -a, --application string   The application to use
+  -a, --application string   The application to use (cloud only)
   -C, --cluster string       The container cluster to use.
 This is only required for applications with multiple clusters
   -c, --color string         Whether to use colors in output.
 Must be "auto", "never", or "always" (default "auto")
-  -i, --instance string      The instance of the application to use
+  -i, --instance string      The instance of the application to use (cloud only)
   -q, --quiet                Print only errors
   -t, --target string        The target platform to use.
 Must be "local", "cloud", "hosted" or an URL (default "local")
   -z, --zone string          The zone to use.
-This defaults to a dev zone
+This defaults to a dev zone (cloud only)
 ```

 ### SEE ALSO